Criminal Law

 The Arrest Record

-The Police File
+The Police Files

-If you’ve ever been arrested before, your attorney will want to know about the details of your criminal record.
-He or she can obtain that information from you, and can also obtain a written copy of that information by requesting a copy of your criminal record from the relevant jurisdictions.
-Your record will show any crimes you have been arrested for or gone through the arraignment process for, whether there was a verdict or plea related to those criminal charges, and whether you have served any jail or prison time for those crimes.
-This record may also involve information past probation or parole, and you may need to get records from your probation officer if you have one.
+Your criminal record will show any previous arrests and crimes that have gone through the arraignment process.
+A record can also show whether there was a jury trial verdict or guilty plea related to those criminal charges.
+The criminal record can also show any jail or prison time you received for those crimes.
+This record may also include information about past probation or parole, and you may need to get records from your probation officer if you have one.

 Your Motor Vehicle Records